 The deliciously rich sauce is flavoured with shallots, garlic and just a touch of sweet Marsala wine.
 When paired with the earthy flavor of cremini mushrooms, it packs an unbeatable savory punch.

-Why You Should Make Pork Tenderloin with Mushroom Cream Sauce
+Why You Should Make Pork Medallions with Mushroom Sauce

 - This simple one-pan dish is ideal for those busy mid-week dinners.
 All the flavor with less dishes.
 For another great 30 minute dish that the whole family will enjoy, try my Salmon with Spinach Cream Sauce.

 - Pork tenderloin, as the name suggests, is the most tender cut of pork.
 It's economical too.